desultory/ugrd/readme.md

 This list can be updated to add or disable portions.
 The order is important, as most internal hooks use `init_pre` and `init_final` to wrap every other init category, in order.

-Each function should return a list of strings containing the shell lines, which will be written to the `init` file.
+Init functions should return a string or list of strings that contain shell lines to be added to the `init` file.

 A general overview of the procedure used for generating the init is to write the chosen `shebang`, build in `init_pre`, then everything but `init_final`, then finally `init_final`.
 These init portions are added to one file.